frederic-perez/AmE-dictionary/data/dictionary.md

 __heather__
 __heathy__
 __heatwave__ _n_
+__heave into view__ _idiom_ (heave into sight) To move or rise into sight, especially from a distance. _We'd been walking for hours in the barren desert when a small town finally heaved into view._ To rise or seem to rise over the horizon into view, as a ship.
 __heave__ _v_ (heaving) :five::hammer: _She felt her stomach heaving._ _She produced a school-record heave of 43'6.25 in taking the title._ _He walked over the heaving earth away from the hated sea._
 __heavily__ _He was drinking heavily._
+__heavy lifting__ _idiom_ :dart: Any serious, difficult, or arduous work or activities.
+Difficult work. _The boss hoped the plan would succeed but he wasn't willing to do the heavy lifting._
 __heavy water__ _n_ Water containing a substantial proportion of deuterium atoms, used in nuclear reactors.
 __heavy-duty__ _adj_ :three::hammer: _Heavy-duty stapler._
 __heavy-handed__
+__heavy-hearted__ _idiom_ Sorrowful; melancholy; depressed.
 __hecatombs__
 __heck__ _He's doing a heck of a job._
 __heckled__ _v_